IntegralDefense/json-inspect/README.md

 # JSON Inspector

-An expiramental tool to compare and flatten json-formatted logs for SIEM ingestion.
+An experimental tool to compare and flatten json-formatted logs for SIEM ingestion.

 ## Prerequisites